albush/blog/content/yes and development.md

 Date: 2014-09-03 23:24
 Summary: A twitter joke and an improv "yes and" leads to an app two days later.

+You never know when a passing comment might turn into an actual product.
+I've been performing improv for over half of my life now.
+By this point, many of the concepts of improv are incorporated into my everyday life.
+Here's an example of a principle of improv applied to software development.

 Two days ago I saw a great tweet:

 <blockquote class="twitter-tweet" lang="en"><p>Why doesn&#39;t Hyperlapse have an &quot;Add Yackety Sax&quot; button?</p>&mdash; H. Wade Minter (@minter) <a href="https://twitter.com/minter/status/506551221579038720">September 1, 2014</a></blockquote>